 Some people recommend trying to never sit down in a chair – always be on your bike, lying down asleep, or walking somewhere.
 This implies that you should eat all of your meals while on the bike, as well as doing many other tasks while pedaling.
 I’m not as extreme as this – I tend to sit down to eat my main meals, but I try to eat most snacks while on the bike.
 You should obviously wait until you are on a quiet and safe section of road to do anything else while riding.
 Trying to eat everything while riding does limit your food choices, which the GCN team tried to highlight in the video below, but I think they actually did a good job at demonstrating what is possible if you try.

-The next page is devoted to the broader topic of Nutrition & Fueling Strategies and includes many more tips about how to find food without wasting much time.
+There is a page devoted to the broader topic of Nutrition, Food & Fueling Strategies that includes many more tips about how to find food without wasting much time.
 In addition to modifying your behavior to increase time efficiency, you should also chose your equipment with this goal in mind.

 Despite lay beliefs, objective Modeling of Cycling Speed shows that equipment Weight actually has a very small effect on average cycling speed, even on mountainous courses.
 Despite this, most people focus on weight when deciding what equipment to bring and generally ignore how their equipment might affect their moving percentage and overnight stop length.
 I do not assume that the examples that I give below are going to work for everyone, but they should help to illustrate the idea that time efficiency should be one of the most important criteria when choosing equipment.